6 Ways to Keep Your Wireless Network Secure (WiFi Security)

 1. Get strong Router Admin username and password

-This is usually done by navigating to an IP address in a web browser (for example https://192.168.1.1), then entering a password.
+This is usually done by navigating to an IP address in a web browser (for example https://192.168.1.1), then enter a password.
 The steps vary for each model(in my case it’s 192.168.31.1).
 Instructions are available in the manual of the device manufacturer.
-Password must be complex, long(more than 8 characters) and strong consisting of alphabets (uppercase as well as lowercase), numbers, special character etc. It is good practice to change your WiFi password every couple of months to secure your WiFi.
+The password must be complex, long(more than 8 characters) and strong consisting of alphabets (uppercase as well as lowercase), numbers, special character, etc. It is good practice to change your WiFi password every couple of months to secure your WiFi.

 2. Change your network name (SSID)